 The Communication Tools to Support Disability Inclusion Toolkit includes 11 templates to help managers with disability inclusion:

 What’s Tool 3 About?

-- The issue of building trust can be very challenging for managers and supervisors.
+Building trust can be very challenging for managers and supervisors.
 Trust is hard to define, but important to implement.
 The messages contained in this topic are designed to show managers and supervisors what trust around disability issues looks like within an organization and how they can help build it.

-- The messages in this topic might be one of the more important messages for managers and supervisors in your workplace.
+- The messages in this tool might be one of the more important messages for managers and supervisors in your workplace.
 When employees consider whether to come forward with a disability or to request accommodation, they will be more influenced by what actually goes on within their work team than by the messages from the larger company leadership.

 - Company leadership can support these messages by highlighting examples of individual employees who have received accommodations and improved their performance because of them.
 You will, of course, need to get the full voluntary permission of the employee before ”going public” with their accommodation experience.

 You can copy and paste the template text below into a word processor and customize it for your organization.

 Building Trust: Making It Safe to Come Forward with a Disability